 Ancient Romans' birthdays were also connected with a spirit, although not a malicious one.
 The being was a guardian spirit called "genius."
 It accompanied a man throughout his life since birth and protected him.
-A birthday would be a ceremony held to honour one's genius.
+A birthday would be a ceremony to honor one's genius.
 Romans would sacrifice a bread cake and some wine for the spirit.
-On paterfamilias birthday, relatives also lit candles, expressed wishes, and gave blessings.
+On a paterfamilias (landowners') birthday, relatives also lit candles, expressed wishes, and gave blessings.

 And what about the cake?
 We know that the ancient Greeks took a round cake with candles to the Temples of Artemis - the moon goddess.
 They believed that lighting candles enabled connection with gods.

 Source: Redlich, O. (2020)..